quincyleung/blokus/README.md

 ### TUI
-[Completeness] Game modes not displaying boards properly Mono, Duo, and specified board sizes can all be created.
+[Completeness] Game modes not displaying boards properly Mono, Duo, and specified board sizes can create Blokus instances with the given board specifications.
-Code is also re-organized to have a TUI class with the blokus attribute and
+Overall code is also re-organized to have an overarching TUI class with the blokus attribute and to create Blokus objects of these game modes inside the constructor.

 [Completeness] Display Issues
-(Before changing parts of the main function's screen and wrappers that are currently causing issues) display shows the board and piece being played.
-Piece is also randomly chosen for each player (no mouse events for TUI).
+(Before changing parts of the main function's screen and wrappers, which are currently causing last-minute errors) display shows the board and piece being played.
+Piece is also randomly chosen for each player.

 [Completeness] Arrow, Enter, and Escape Keys
 Keys and their effect on the shape has been implemented.